This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 hand, you have your preferred roofing contractor, whom you

-convincing you to use plywood under your slate roof.
+convincing you to nail your slate to plywood.
 His

 influence is bolstered by some slate brokers and most architects